Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

-\mathversion{normal} The algorithm developed in the previous paragraph can be adapted to the problem of hitting a deacreasing curved boundary.
-Let us define :
+The algorithm developed in the previous paragraph can be adapted to the problem of hitting a deacreasing curved boundary.
+Let us define

-\begin{assu} There exists a constant $\Delta_{{\rm min}}>0$ which bounds the derivative of $l$
+\begin{assu} There exists a constant $\Delta_{{\mathrm{min}}}>0$ which bounds the derivative of $l$

-\end{assu} The procedure then also consists in building a $WoMS$ which reaches a neighborhood of the boundary.
-But instead of dealing with a fixed boundary as in Section \ref{sect:0-horiz}, that is a ball of radius $l$, we shall in this section introduce the following moving boundary: the ball centered in the origin and of radius $l(t)$.
-The arguments developed in order to prove Theorem \ref{thm:algo} and Theorem \ref{thm:algo-conv} will be adapted to this new context. \\ \centerline{\line(1,0){490}}\\ \emph{{\bf Algorithm (A3):}\\ Let us define the following positive constants
+\end{assu} The procedure then also consists in building a $\mathit{WoMS}$ which reaches a neighborhood of the boundary.
+But instead of dealing with a fixed boundary as in Section~\ref{sect0-horiz}, that is a ball of radius $l$, we shall in this section introduce the following moving boundary: the ball centered in the origin and of radius $l(t)$.
+The arguments developed in order to prove Theorems \ref{thmalgo} and \ref {thmalgo-conv} will be adapted to this new context.